chihinch/kanbanno/README.md

 ### User Authentication

-Visitors go through a simple, no-nonsense, yet visually appealing signup process designed to get them set up with Kanbanno and let them focus on what matters more: getting their projects in shape.
+Visitors go through a simple, no-nonsense, yet visually appealing signup process designed to get them started with Kanbanno as soon as possible.

-Alternatively, visitors can feel free to demo the app to see if Kanbanno is the right fit for them.
+User passwords are secured with bcrypt.
+Sessions are tracked by storing randomly generated session tokens in cookies.

 ### Boards, Lists*, and Cards*
 \*Features under construction